SixArm/swagger-starter/README.md

 ## To Do

-Automate the tracking of Swagger UI: when Swagger UI `dist` is updated, we want this repo updated too.
+Automate the tracking of Swagger UI:

+  * When Swagger UI `dist` is updated, we want this repo updated too.

+Consider suggesting this starter kit as a top level Swagger project.

+  * If people are interested in this, please let us know, and we'll proceed.